CLIMATE-DIAMOND/EU-CLEWS/Disaggregated EU Model/Data preparation scripts/Road Transport/README.md

 ## Instructions:

-Please note that to run the file road_transport_function_final.py you need to define the path in which you have the downoladed the JRC database.
+Please note that to run the file road_transport_function_final.py you need to define the path in which you have the downoladed the JRC-IDEES 2021 database.
 There is a comment denoting the respective section at the beginning of the script.
 The results will be created in a separate file in the folder of each country.